What Is Employment Litigation?

 Sexual Harassment

-Sexual harassment can be based on a hostile workplace or a quid pro quo where an employer offers a reward (like a promotion) or threatens punishment (like demotion) if the employee doesn’t consent to sexual relations.
-Both men and women can be victims of sexual harassment, and their harasser can be someone of the same sex.
+Sexual harassment can involve a hostile workplace or quid pro quo.
+With quid pro quo, an employer offers a reward or threatens punishment if the employee doesn’t consent to sexual relations.
+Any sex can be a victim of sexual harassment, and their harasser can be someone of the same sex.

 Sexual harassment might also not be about sexual attraction at all.
 For example, someone who constantly belittles women as a class, calling them less intelligent than men, creates a hostile workplace even though these comments are not based on attraction.